sbabic/swupdate/doc/source/sw-description.rst

 Priority finding the elements in the file
 -----------------------------------------

-SWUpdate search for entries in the sdw-description file according to the following priority:
+SWUpdate search for entries in the sw-description file according to the following priority:

 1. Try <boardname>.<selection>.<mode>.<entry>
 2. Try <selection>.<mode>.<entry>